 The options for the pre-set texts are configurable in your Company level of Settings under Selections / under the Prices heading.
 Toggle on Price Override Text Presets and enter your drop-down options, with one option per line, for example:

-Included in Variation #1
+Included in contract Included in Variation #1

 — and then save your Settings.
 Once saved, your can edit the pre-set text option in place when editing an Item.